 Water Bottle Refill Station in Parker Plaza:

-Water has been working with the City of Mt Shasta’s Beautification Committee and other local groups to install a water bottle refill station in Parker Plaza in Downtown Mt.
+W.A.T.E.R. worked with the City of Mt Shasta’s Beautification Committee and other local groups to install a water bottle refill station in Parker Plaza in Downtown Mt.
 Shasta.
-Completion of the project is scheduled for the summer of 2021.
+The project was completed in November 2021.
 Now locals and the many visitors to Mt.
 Shasta will be able to refill their reusable water bottles when out and about downtown.